Chanchal-D/ai-agents-for-beginners/09-metacognition/README.md

         preferences["favorites"] = feedback["liked"]
     if "disliked" in feedback:
         preferences["avoid"] = feedback["disliked"]
-    # Reasoning based on schema to adjust other related preferences
+    # Reasoning based on the schema to adjust other related preferences
     for field in schema:
         if field in preferences:
             preferences[field] = adjust_based_on_environment(feedback, field, schema)